Moonbase59/makethumbsf6/docs/imagemagick-update.md

 _2017-04-28 – Matthias C. Hormann_

+**Perform this step _only_ if you need to convert _animated GIFs_ and your ImageMagick version is so old that it produces GIFs that look like 4 images stacked on top of each other.**

 Unfortunately, on Ubuntu and derivatives like Linux Mint, we need to compile and install a newer ImageMagick version directly from the sources, because there is no current ready-made package.

 But it’s not that complicated and I’ll show you how to do it.
 To start, just open a terminal and enter the following command: